HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 !!!note
-    The following tracing configurations only apply to client-side logging.
+    The following tracing configurations for enabling tracing only apply to client-side logging.
     The Warning **The configured trace state included the following specifications that do not match any loggers currently registered in the server: ''hcl.logging.content-ui.*=all:hcl.logging.medialibrary.*=all'' Ignore this message if the trace specifications ''hcl.logging.content-ui.*=all:hcl.logging.medialibrary.*=all'' are valid.** can be ignored.